microsoft/Codex-CLI/README.md

 With the added functionality for loading developing 'modes', it makes the experience of working in the terminal seamless.

+Inspired by the [zsh_codex](https://github.com/tom-doerr/zsh_codex) project, it expands the functionality to multiple shells and adds the ability to load modes.

 ## Installation

 MacOS users can go for the zsh instructions, Linux for bash instructions and Windows for powershell instructions.